Pool and spa inspections and compliance

 |Failure to comply with barrier improvement notice by date specified||up to $1,652.20^|

-* Fees are set by the relevant council and will not exceed this amount.
+* Fees are set by the relevant council and may be rounded to the nearest 10 cents.
 Please check the council's website for the fee that applies.

 ^ These fees and penalties are applicable until 30 June 2021.